sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_HybridClient.md

 Internal server error.
 ***

-## `Get All Hybrid Clients`
+## `Get all hybrid clients`

-Get a list of Hybrid clients from a Tenant.
+Get a list of Hybrid clients from a tenant.
 Optionally, get a list of requested clients.
-Total number of clients in the Tenant set in the Total-Count header.
+Total number of clients in the tenant set in the Total-Count header.

 ### Request